Skip to main content

 alwaysInitializeOptionals

 By default, optional parameters that are not set on a request object, or received on a response object are set to None.
 This is the default behavior for Python, and is the recommended way to handle optional parameters.
-If you have a reason for not initializing anything that is not set, then set this option to False.
+If you have a reason for not initializing anything that is not set, then set this option to false.

-For example, if this is set to True (the default), a request object will look something like this:
+For example, if this is set to true (the default), a request object will look something like this:

-class BookRequest(BaseModel):
+class SodaRequest(BaseModel):

 def __init__(